Reporting incidents to us

 Depending on the severity of the issues you report, we may pass them to the department responsible and keep you informed with what is happening.
 Wherever possible, we will try to hold local liaison meetings to improve the working relationship we have with health and social care colleagues to increase understanding of our respective roles and practices.
 Our local ambulance operations manager or a member of the local management team will usually lead these meetings.

-If your Trust is considering declaring an SI, or has already declared an SI, please let us know by emailng our Governance and Compliance department and marking your notification ‘Serious Incident’.
+We remain committed to offering our full cooperation with any investigations across the wider healthcare system.
+If your Trust is considering declaring an SI, or has already declared an SI, please let us know by emailing our Governance and Compliance department and marking your notification ‘Serious Incident’.